acumos/acumos-r-client/docs/onboarding-r-guide.rst

 file as license.json and you will see your license file as "license-1.json" in the artifacts table.
 If you upload a new version of your license through the portal, the license number revision will be increased by one like that "license-2.json".
-To help user create the license file expected by Acumos a license editor is available on the web : `Acumos license editor <https://acumos-license-editor.stackblitz.io/#/>`_
+To help user create the license file expected by Acumos a license user guide is available here : `License user guide <../../security-verification/license-manager-client-library/docs/user-guide.html>`_